bkper/bkper-node/README.md

 You can add a ```.env``` file at the root of your project with those variables and bkper will automatically load from it.

-> WARNING: Never upload those variables to the source repository.
+> WARNING: Never upload variables to the source code repository.

 ## API